The Space Sciences Laboratory

 2017 Robert P. Lin Graduate Fellowship

 The Lin Fellowship was established in 2012 with gifts from the family of Professor Robert Lin.
-It is used to support outstanding UC Berkeley graduate students who pursue research related to space sciences.
+It is used to support outstanding UC Berkeley graduate students who pursue research related to space sciences, and information about donating to the fellowship can be found below.
 Three Lin Fellows were selected for 2017, and they are being funded to carry out research during the summer.
 They are:

 Chris Möckel: “Experience without theory is blind, but theory without experience is mere intellectual play.”
 The origin of this quote might be disputed, but certainly not its meaning.
 After a theory-‐focused study in the Netherlands and two years of research in the field of planetary science, I realized that I was missing some crucial understanding of how instruments function.
 I have always been a “learning-‐by-‐doing” person, and by being part of an effort to build an instrument, I hope I will manage to fill the gap between